 3. Including CSS file on Specific Page or Post

 3.1.
-Create CSS file using Code Editor
+Create a CSS File Using Code Editor

 3.2.
 Upload the CSS File to Child Theme Folder